orbitmines/archive/projects/Writing - 2024. A Universal Language.md

  -  "Applying the same thing in a different context"

 `.equivalent`
+- `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - equivalence is an inconsistency from some perspective (and the other way round)
 - Collapsing to a point (with(/out) a additional filters, ..., ignorances)
-	- Homotopy equivalence: When superposed perspectives can be collapsed to a single point,.
+	- Homotopy equivalence: When superposed perspectives can be collapsed to a single point.
 	- Cohomology, ..., not collapsable if something stops this from happening.

 ---